Kristina01-hash/Kristina01-hash.github.io/about.md

 <div class="highlight-box">
   <h3>Open to New Roles</h3>
-  <p>I am currently on the global job market for research-driven or applied roles—starting <strong>October 2025</strong>—with teams that value clarity, autonomy, and creative rigor.</p>
+  <p>I am seeking employment opportunities in the global job market, specifically in research-driven or applied roles within teams that value clarity, autonomy, and creative rigor.
+If you prioritize achieving tangible results and do not tolerate frivolous content, I invite you to initiate a dialogue.</p>
-  <p><em>If your work is serious about outcomes (and allergic to nonsense too), let's talk.</em></p>
   <a href="mailto:kristinasinaga41@gmail.com" class="cta-button">Get in Touch</a>
 </div>

 ## Contact

-Feel free to reach out if you're interested in collaboration, research opportunities, or just want to discuss interesting problems in AI and mathematics.
+If you are interested in exploring collaboration or research opportunities, or if you simply wish to discuss intriguing problems in AI and mathematics, please do not hesitate to contact me.

 - Email: kristinasinaga41@gmail.com
 - Previous Affiliation: ISTI-CNR, Italy